zgjq73/Reinforcement-Learning-Dissertation/README.md

 Same Acrobot environment, used for the GRPO ablation study in the final dissertation chapter.
 GRPO is critic-free with group-relative advantages; PPO uses a learned value function and GAE.

+### Plots and data logging

+The data was logged live using W&B logging tool.
+The raw data was then extracted from here to plot graphs.

 ### AI Declaration

 Claude 4.5 used to, refactor, debug and improve the efficiency of code.
 Used to structure this repository and improve clarity.